 It is the Town's practice to bring forth any new social service agency request via a Warrant Article.
 One Sky Community Services is a new agency, currently serving 35 Fremont families with a comprehensive array of support services and life-enhancing activities.
 Their mission is to enable infants, children, adults and seniors to grow and enhance their abilities to live as independently as possible.
-This Article was amended at Deliberative Session to \$2,800 (a reduction from the original request) due to overlap of some families with other agencies that Fremont supports.
+Subsequent to the Warrant being posted, we have been contacted by One Sky again indicating that they are amending their request to \$2,800 due to overlap with other agencies that Fremont supports.
+This could be amended on the floor of Deliberative Session to the lower number.
 The estimated tax rate impact of this article is \$0.01.